Climate-based cauliflower planting guide for Madison, Wisconsin

 Typical days to maturity 65–85

-Gardeners usually start indoors around March 20 and plant outdoors from about April 17.
+Cauliflower is usually started indoors around March 20 and planted outdoors during the normal local window of April 17 to May 1.
 Most varieties need about 65–85 days to reach maturity once they are in the garden.

 Cauliflower is usually an easy seasonal fit in Madison.
 The more useful question is how to turn that margin into better sizing, steadier growth, and a cleaner finish.